This easy mango avocado salsa recipe with lime is bright, creamy, spicy, and just the right amount of sweet. Ready in just 10 minutes!

 Find the complete recipe with measurements in the recipe card below.

-Use this fresh mango salsa recipe in vegan rice tacos, or over homemade refried black beans with salsa molcajete roja on the side.
+Use this fresh mango salsa recipe in tacos with refried beans, over homemade refried black beans with salsa molcajete roja, roasted tomatoes salsa, or chile de árbol salsa on the side.
 The sweetness and heat make every bite better.

 Tested tips